 ARC expenses advertising costs as incurred.
-Advertising expense was \$103,975 and \$85,354 in 2016 and 2015, respectively, and allocated to the functional expense categories on the statements of activities based on the program and support services benefited.
+Advertising expense was \$82,950 and \$103,975 in 2017 and 2016, respectively, and is allocated to the functional expense categories on the statements of activities based on the program and support services benefited.